-Ventura Aquatics Center, Ventura
+Ventura Aquatics Center, Ventura (Currently Closed)

-Visi this beautiful state-of-the-art aquatic facility featuring a 50-meter competition pool, 25- meter recreation pool, activity pool, and 2 water slides!
+The Ventura Aquatics Center is a beautiful state-of-the-art aquatic facility featuring a 50-meter competition pool, 25- meter recreation pool, activity pool, and 2 water slides!

-Casitas Water Adventure, Ventura
+Casitas Water Adventure, Ventura (Currently Closed)

 The Casitas Water Adventure is open throughout the summer months.
 Children and adults alike can enjoy two distinct water playgrounds.
 For the younger children, a multi-level jungle gym with waterfalls, bridges and slides in a lagoon with water up to 18″ deep.
 Parents can relax in a shady spot while the children play, or join their youngsters for a “splashing” good time.